Koi... Mil Gaya: Plot

-Raj resents Nisha's closeness to Rohit, bullying him and spreading a rumour that Raj and Nisha are getting married.
-The rumour upsets Nisha and Rohit, who is hurt because he thought Nisha was his girlfriend.
-Jadoo discovers that Rohit is disabled and uses his powers, derived from sunlight, to enhance Rohit's mental and intellectual ability.
-The next morning, Rohit has clear vision; a seventh-standard student, he later solves a tenth-standard mathematics problem orally (surprising his mathematics teacher and his school principal) and also answers his computer teacher who always chided him for his disability and accidentally beats up Raj's gang too.
+Raj resents Nisha's closeness to Rohit, bullying him and spreading a rumour that he and Nisha are getting married.
+The rumour upsets both Nisha and Rohit, who is hurt because he believed Nisha was his girlfriend.
+Jadoo discovers that Rohit is disabled and uses his powers, derived from sunlight, to enhance Rohit's mental and intellectual abilities.
+The next morning, Rohit develops clear vision.
+Although only a seventh-standard student, he solves a tenth-standard mathematics problem orally, surprising both his mathematics teacher and the school principal.
+He also answers questions posed by his computer teacher, who had previously mocked him for his disability, and accidentally beats up Raj's gang as well.

 Rohit's physical abilities increase to superhuman levels.
-Raj's gang challenge Rohit and group to a basketball game.
-Rohit scores several baskets but Raj's gang begin to cheat; when the sun comes out, Jadoo helps Rohit's group win the game.
-Rohit confesses his love to Nisha and she reciprocates.
-Raj's gang confront Rohit's group about the basketball game.
-While fleeing the group accidentally drops Jadoo.
-Constable Chelaram Sukhwani sees Jadoo in a bag and calls for backup.
-Led by Inspector Khurshid Khan, they capture the bag; however, Rohit rescues Jadoo.
-Confronted by Raj's gang, an angry Rohit overpowers them and the policemen arrive.
-Jadoo is not in the bag; he had escaped when Chelaram was calling the other police officers.
+Raj's gang challenge Rohit and his friends to a basketball game.
+Rohit scores several baskets, but Raj's gang begin to cheat.
+When the sun emerges, Jadoo helps Rohit's team win the match.
+Rohit confesses his love to Nisha, and she reciprocates.
+Raj's gang later confront Rohit's group about the basketball game.
+While fleeing, the group accidentally drop Jadoo.
+Constable Chelaram Sukhwani sees Jadoo inside a bag and calls for backup.
+Led by Inspector Khurshid Khan, the police capture the bag; however, Rohit rescues Jadoo.
+Confronted by Raj's gang, an enraged Rohit overpowers them before the police arrive.
+Jadoo is not in the bag, having escaped while Chelaram was calling the other officers.

-Khurshid, suspicious of Rohit, confronts him at his house with other officers.
-The police seize Jadoo and knock Rohit out.
-When he regains consciousness, Rohit catches up to the police vans in time to save Jadoo from being sent to the United States.
-The flying saucer which he had summoned with his father's computer returns, and Rohit bids a sad farewell to Jadoo.
-When Jadoo leaves, Rohit reverts to his old self; this saves him from prosecution by the government, who congratulate him for his actions.
+Suspicious of Rohit, Khurshid confronts him at his house with several other officers.
+The police seize Jadoo and knock Rohit unconscious.
+When he regains consciousness, Rohit catches up with the police vans in time to prevent Jadoo from being sent to the United States.
+The flying saucer summoned using his father's computer returns, and Rohit bids an emotional farewell to Jadoo.
+After Jadoo leaves, Rohit reverts to his former self; this saves him from prosecution by the government, who congratulate him for his actions.

-Raj's gang later harass Rohit once again and insults Nisha too, challenging him to kick a ball to them.
-Rohit angrily kicks the ball into Raj's face and realises that Jadoo has permanently returned his superpowers.
-Rohit and Nisha thank Jadoo, and get married.
+Raj's gang later harass Rohit and Nisha, challenging Rohit to kick a ball towards them.
+He angrily kicks the ball into Raj's face and realises that Jadoo has permanently restored his superhuman abilities.
+Rohit and Nisha thank Jadoo and get married.